Selfhood and

 understanding the nature of learning processes in different kinds of learning

-in the degree to which they are likely to attribute personal control to reward
+individuals in the degree to which they are likely to attribute personal

 Later research has found locus of control effects